 Mass Create Accounts

-Portal accounts can be mass created on demand with a single click of a button.
+Portal accounts can be mass created on demand with a single click of a button when logged is as an Admin user.
 This feature can be used instead of or in conjunction with the auto-create or manual create options explained previously.

 This will allow with a single click, creating accounts for any parent or student who doesn’t already have one.
 For the Mass Create process, pre-enrolled students will be included if the option to “Include Pre-Enrolled Students” is left checked.